z-l-p/film-projector-retrofit/docs/index.md

 ESP32 PCB Mount
 =====================
-The micro-controller wiring comes later, but first we need to 3D-print a mount to hold it.
-The micro-controller PCB slides into a pair of slots: The left slot is included on the battery box.
-The right side slot is provided by the part described below.
+The micro-controller wiring comes later, but first we need to 3D-print the slotted mount to support the right side of its PC board.
+(The left slot is included on the battery box.)

 Note: The PCB mounts are designed to fit "Solderable Breadboard" PCBs available online from China (see BOM).
 They look like the "Half-Sized Perma Proto" from Adafruit (# 1609) which is 8mm shorter.
-If you are using the Adafruit boards instead, you need to adjust the battery box or pcb mount models in OpenSCAD to accomodate the narrower width.
+If you are using the Adafruit boards instead, you need to extend the battery box model in OpenSCAD: Change variable "mountBaseX" from 150 to 158.

 1. 3D-print "eiki\_pcb\_mount.stl".